Alessandro9749/event_horizon/README.md

 ## Features

-- Supports zip, rar, tar.*, 7z, wim, lz4, gzip, bzip2, xz, zstd, and more
+- Supports zip, rar, tar, 7z, wim, lz4, gzip, bzip2, xz, zstd, and more
 - Works on Termux with official packages and on Debian/Ubuntu
 - Automatically checks for missing dependencies and prompts to install them
 - Can be used standalone or installed in your PATH for convenience